-A design feature added to the design as a stand-alone structure, system or component (SSC) or added capability to an existing SSC to cope with design extension conditions.
+A design feature added to the design as a stand-alone structure, system or component (SSC), or added capability to an existing SSC, enabling them to cope with design extension conditions.
+Note: Complementary design features may also be referred to as "additional safety features".